 The writer of Hebrews also spoke of the “seventh day”

-That Sabbath-rest “day” is yet another period of time, not a 24-hour period, and is equivalent to the future thousand-year span known as the Millennium.
+That Sabbath-rest is yet another period of time and is equivalent to the future thousand-year span known as the Millennium.
 However, the Millennium is not an eighth day; it is the final portion of the lengthy seventh day—Today—which is thousands of years long and during which God has rested from His initial creative tasks.
-The Millennium merely will be the final period of rest, 1,000 years in length (at the end of the seventh “day,” in which we presently are living), for those saved unto eternal life.
-Ultimately, after the Millennium is over, those who have been saved will enter the newly created heavens and earth
+The Millennium merely will be the final period of rest, 1,000 years in length (near the end of the seventh “day,” in which we presently are living), for those people who have been saved unto eternal life.
+Ultimately, after the Millennium is over, the saved will enter the newly created heavens and earth

-The seventh day will end when “the first heaven and the first earth”—which were considered “good” or “very good” when they were created during the six “days” of the Creation
+God’s overall seventh day of rest will end when the things in “the first heaven and the first earth”—considered “good” or “very good” when they were created during the six “days” of the Creation

 A great many time-consuming events took place on the sixth “day” of the Creation.
 God made or created the following, during that particular “day”: